 This arrangement not only helps the visitors to keep their bearings, but also makes it easier to reach a critical mass within each medium.
 Various gravitational centers with their respective specific aesthetic "temperatures" thus develop in the building.
 Crescendi and diminuendi alternate abruptly.

 Photography, which allows cross-references to painting, sculpture and video, forms a central connecting link between the other three techniques and runs like a thread through the entire exhibition.

 The Bienal as an extraterritorial zone

-There has never been a lack of attempts to colonize no-man's-land in Brazil.
+There has never been a lack of attempts to create free territories in Brazil.
 We simply have to remind ourselves of the founding of Brasília, and before that, a good fifty years ago, of the Bienal de São Paulo.
 Both are natural allies, as they were created by the same enlightened spirit, and share the call to change.
-Each was conceived as a quarry of new images, and together they have smoothed the country's path towards modernism.
+Each was conceived as a quarry of new images, and together they have smoothed the country’s path towards modernity.

 The Bienal de São Paulo is an extraterritorial zone where artists erect their utopian settlements.
 It is a sanctuary where the streams of goods run dry and political strategies are to no avail.
 The Bienal sees itself as a place for retreat where critical mass and positive energy can be concentrated and combined to create basic formulas for transforming society and conjuring up premonitions of future forms of human social life.
 Each generation of artists is called upon to make a new survey of this no-man’s-land and to draft its contours.